Celebrating the season of advent. Here is a way you can make your own advent calendar of your own using simple materials at home.

 Lastly, I used a Sharpie and wrote a # on each roll & put them inside the box.
 When Dec.
 1-7th hit they will do some things to show kindness/gratitude for others, and then each day (taking turns) someone gets to break thru the tissue paper and see what goodies are inside that day…..FUN!!

-I hope you all have a Wonderful Holiday Season, I have other posts about Receiving an “Official Letter” from the North Pole + a FREE Santa Hotline here you should check out, a way to Track Santa’s Journey here, as well as Cheap & FUN Stocking Stuffer Ideas for All Ages here as well.
+I hope you all have a Wonderful Holiday Season, I have other posts about Receiving an “Official Letter” from the North Pole + a FREE Santa Hotline here you should check out.
+A way to Track Santa’s Journey here, as well as Cheap & FUN Stocking Stuffer Ideas for All Ages.